Download a detailed PDF brochure and unlock an exclusive discount for this tour

 Itinerary

-The Emerald Isle’s incredible west reveals its treasures, while the history, mystery and ancient heart of the east immerses you in its tales.
+The Emerald Isle’s incredible west reveals its treasures on this Small Group Tour, while the history, mystery and ancient heart of the east immerses you in its tales.
 From the heights of the towering Cliffs of Moher to the medieval walls of Kilkenny, the Aran Islands to Blarney Castle, this is an illuminating journey you’ll always remember.

 Dublin offers a fine introduction to the Emerald Isle.
 See Georgian mansions, the beautiful Trinity College, Dublin Castle and other highlights on a city tour.
 Next, visit EPIC - The Irish Emigration Museum for a captivating exploration of the Irish diaspora.
 Tonight enjoy dinner at your hotel with your fellow guests.